minostro/minostro.github.io/_posts/2019-10-30-dont-use-time-to-measure-success.markdown

 __Example 2: Living abroad__

 Six years ago, I moved to the U.S. My father asked me how long I was planning to stay abroad.
 You see!
 Time, again!
 3 years, I said. __Results?__ I am still living abroad.
 Again, I was using time to answer this question.
 This year my parents visited me, and my dad asked me the exact same question. __Results?__ Dad, it’s not a matter of time but rather of savings.
-I would feel comfortable moving back when I have saved at least 1 million dollars.
+I would feel comfortable moving back when I have saved at least X amount of money.

 ___
 You can clearly see that using time was misleading in these situations.
 Using time was wrong because it wasn’t an indicator to determine that I was done/ready with my goals.
 Have you ever been in a situation where you used time to measure success and realized later that it wasn’t really the best way to measure it?